The new planning system provides the opportunity for groups of councils to perform certain functions through joint planning arrangements.

 Regulation 10 of the Planning, Development and Infrastructure (General) Regulations 2017 prescribes the process to be followed if a person believes that a member of a JPB has acted in contravention of the Code of Conduct.

-In 2017 the Department of Planning, Transport and Infrastructure initiated a pilot project to explore how Planning Agreements and JPBs will work, and to prepare guidelines to assist councils that are seeking to form a JPB.
+In 2017 the Department initiated a pilot project to explore how Planning Agreements and JPBs will work, and to prepare guidelines to assist councils that are seeking to form a JPB.
 Councils were invited to participate in the pilot and 40 councils in eight groups initially participated.
-This reduced to 29 councils in 6 groups at the start of 2018 when the project moved into stage two - preparation of a business case.
+This reduced to 29 councils in six groups at the start of 2018 when the project moved into stage two - preparation of a business case.

 The pilot has concluded and the following guidelines and templates to assist councils to initiate and establish a Planning Agreement and JPB are now available.
 The Department has also prepared the guidelines and a template to assist JPBs to prepare a Regional Plan.